IODevBlue/NetworkValidator/README.md

 # NetworkValidator
-A lightweight module written in Kotlin for monitoring network activity state on native android.
+A lightweight module written in Kotlin for monitoring network state on native android.